TapNLearn-Org/TapNLearn/README.md

 # README #

 This is a project created for first step learning of kids.
+Always remember this project is in React Native.
+So look for solutions only with react native libraries.

 ## Following package is to be installed.
 * expo init FirstStepLearning